 I prefer to keep my rice or noodles separate, to prevent the soup from getting cloudy, but do as you like.

-Simmer covered for 20 minutes, more or less depending on size.
+Step 3.
+Simmer covered for 20 minutes, more or less depending on size of the chicken pieces.

-Add chili flakes if you want, a drizzle of sesame oil is nice, some scallions or fresh herbs, then serve it up!
+Serve in a bowl with chili flakes if you want; a drizzle of sesame oil is nice, and some scallions or fresh parsley or cilantro.
+You can ladle it over cooked noodles or leftover grains if you want.

 Whichever direction you choose to take this flavorful soup, I know you will be happy with the base.
 I’m excited to see where you take this!
 Please share your variations in the comments below.